 What About “Tried and True” Healing Roots Like Garlic, Turmeric, and Ginger?

-However, these represent just the tip of the iceberg when it comes to all the earth-bound roots and tubers out there that contain the same or similar properties.
-Of course, how can we forget about those tried-and-true detoxifying roots such as turmeric root, ginger root, and the mighty beet?
+However, these are just the tip of the iceberg when it comes to all the earth-bound roots and tubers out there that share similar properties.
+Of course, how can we forget those tried-and-true detoxifying roots such as turmeric, ginger, and the mighty beet?
 A quick check on any of these three root veggies will produce literally thousands of studies confirming the dozens of health benefits associated with them.

 Other super-healing roots and tubers include carrots, dandelion, taro, astragalus, marshmallow, Mugwort, skullcap, and Jerusalem artichoke, just to name a few.